popeen/Booksonic-LegacyServer/README.md

 Now then, Booksonic Legacy Server is the original server for hosting the audiobooks you own and reach them from wherever you are.
 Perfect for those boring bus rides!

 It is designed to handle very large collections (hundreds of gigabytes).
 Although optimized for MP3 streaming, it works for any audio or video format that can stream over HTTP, for instance AAC and OGG.
-By using transcoder plug-ins, Airsonic supports on-the-fly conversion and streaming of virtually any audio format, including WMA, FLAC, APE, Musepack, WavPack and Shorten.
+By using transcoder plug-ins, Booksonic supports on-the-fly conversion and streaming of virtually any audio format, including WMA, FLAC, APE, Musepack, WavPack and Shorten.

 If you have constrained bandwidth, you may set an upper limit for the bitrate of the streams.
 Booksonic will then automatically resample to a suitable bitrate.